vakisialiou/english/l11/README.md

 31. (what / she / eat today?) - what has she eaten today?

 32. (why / you / do your homework already?) - why have you done your homework already?
-                                            - why have you already done your homework?

 33. (how / she / make this fantastic cake?) - how has she made this fantastic cake?